ChameleonCloud/docs/source/technical/cli.rst

 .. attention::

-   Some of the Chameleon features are **only** accessable via the CLI, such as power monitoring tools and the advanced networking features.
+   Some of the Chameleon features are **only** accessible via the CLI, such as power monitoring tools and the advanced networking features.

 .. note::

    Chameleon Cloud is primarily designed to support Unix-like environments.
-   Threfore, it is highly recommended using CLI in a Unix-like system.
+   Therefore, it is highly recommended using CLI in a Unix-like system.
 For Windows 10 users, you may want to enable `Windows Subsystem for Linux
    <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ to get better
    experience with the Chameleon CLI.